-For detailed information on operation and safety, refer to the manufacturer's owner's man-
+For detailed safety and operating information, refer to the manufacturer's owner's manual.

 Converter w/Charge Wizard (if so equipped)

 Some converters may be equipped with a charge wizard There are (3) possible charging modes; NORMAL, BOOST and STORAGE.
 The charge wizard will automatically select the best mode to charge your battery.
 A green LED next to the wizard mode button will indicate by flashes, which mode is currently being used.